 - Chest pain

-- Rapid heartbeat
+- Rapid or irregular heartbeat

 - Shortness of breath

-You may also need this test if you:
+You may also need an EKG to:

 What happens during an EKG test?